-October is an excellent month for a holiday in Europe, though Covid-19 has narrowed your choice of destinations for 2020.
-Fortunately, October is hot enough in the southern Mediterranean to bask in the sun, and the sea is warm.
+October is an excellent month for a holiday in Europe.
+It’s hot enough in the southern Mediterranean to bask in the sun, and the sea is warm.
 For example, in Cyprus you can expect 26ºC temperatures with 9 hours of daily sunshine.
 The sea will be a delicious 24ºC.
-Other destinations with warm weather and no quarantine include Greece, the Canary Islands and the Portuguese island of Madeira.
+Other destinations with warm weather include Greece, the Canary Islands and the Portuguese island of Madeira.

 Where’s hot in Europe in October

 Cyprus is among the most southerly islands in the Mediterranean, so it’s one of the best bets for late autumn sunshine.
 October is a transitional month across the Med: as a general rule, you can be pretty certain of warm or hot weather in the first half of the month, but temperatures cool off a little and the days get shorter as November approaches.
 Cyprus is more than just a fly-and-flop destination, and this is a good month to explore the island.
 Try this range of holiday experiences which includes fly-drive adventures and a self-guided walking holiday.